aitos-io/BoAT-ProjectTemplate/README.md

 `build:`

-Output the intermediate files produced during the compilation process and the executable files of the demos produced in each source code library.
-In this example, the executable files of `demo` of `venachain` are output.
-In this example, the `demo` output of `venachain` is in the `BoAT-ProjectTemplate/build/BoAT-Engine/demo/demo_venachain/` directory, which contains six executable files:
+Output intermediate files generated during compilation and executable files of demos generated in each source code repository.
+In this example, the output of the `VENACHAIN` demo is in the `BoAT-ProjectTemplate/build/BoAT-Engine/demo/demo_venachain/` directory, which contains six executable files:

 ```
 demo_venachain_mycontract_create_internalGen